emilyf99UniversityProjects/.github/profile/README.md

   is disclosed.

 ## Current Status
-  Projects being Uploaded and Layots Updated
+  Projects being Uploaded and Layouts Updated

-  Projects not being worked on.
+  Projects not being worked on or updated.